© Leighann Blackwood

 Growing up she was surrounded by writers, who nurtured her gift and she became this soulful and thoughtful poet.

-Ecstatic - imagine the sheer confidence that you need to craft such a effortless-looking routine.
-Double it up because it needs even more confidence to do this routine on a hip hop music with some pure hip hop moves.
-Triple it - it needs everything to pull it up being one of the few black women in gymnastics.
+Ecstatic - in front of the sheer confidence that is needed to craft such a effortless-looking routine.
+It needs even more confidence to do this routine on a beat-bouncing music with some pure hip hop moves.
+It requires everything to pull it up being one of the few young black women in gymnastics.

 I used to be a gymnast, nothing compared to UCLA gymnast Dennis but enough to do France championships and trained 3 hours a day every day, after school & weekends for 5 years from 12 to 17.
 I loved the floor as well.
 You could dance and you could backflip.
 I thoroughly enjoyed it.
 Working out so much during puberty has really made me strong and boys at school were picking up on me calling me 'a removal man' because I was as muscly as the men helping move houses.
 They also called me ‘Fifa’, like in the Playstation game, because my bottom was so muscular that it was square like the players in the game.
-It gave me bodydismorphia up until recently.
-I was afraid to show my shoulders or to wear certain types of clothes afraid to be mocked, laughed at, ridiculed even until recently (recently, understand 3 years ago).
+I suffered from bodydismorphia up until recently.
+I was afraid to show my shoulders or to wear certain types of clothes afraid to be mocked, laughed at or ridiculed.

-I remember looking at my body in the mirror growing up and I felt horrible - too muscly, too strong, too manly.
+I remember looking at my body in the mirror growing up and I felt horrible - too muscular, too strong, too manly.

 Melancholic - On Monday, I flew back almost 20 years ago, some insecurities never fully leave you.
 I looked at Nia Dennis' body, the same type of shape I had when I was her age and, what I saw was a beautiful body - healthy, rising, blooming.
 I wish I could have shown myself at her age the same kindness and appreciation as I was showing her today.
 Looking at her features, I only saw beauty, light and confidence.
 Fire.